 The Germanic Lombard tribe that settled in Benevento in the sixth century brought their nature religion with them.
 According to some historical records, they worshipped a “sacred tree” on the outskirts of town.
 There are accounts of pagan rites in which knights had to gallop towards the tree, grab a part of snake’s skin hanging from it, and then eat the skin.

 Bishop Barbatus allegedly uprooted this tree in the seventh century as he sought to repress non-Christian cults.
 Legends subsequently developed around the tree-worshipping traditions in Benevento, associating them with the Devil.
-A “Walnut tree” was talked about in poems and books.
+A “walnut tree” was talked about in poems and books.
 These told stories of witches and wizards flying to Benevento, gathering and dancing under the tree for their Sabbats (pagan festivals), casting evil spells and then flying off again.
 A link was formed between the Italian word for walnut “noce” and the Latin for harm “nocere”.

-The legend of Benevento’s Walnut Tree sprung mainly from the original Lombard tradition.
+The legend of Benevento’s walnut tree sprung mainly from the original Lombard tradition.
 But the background of the cult of Iside here may also have contributed.
 Snake symbols found on urns and other objects originating from her temple suggest that serpents were worshipped through her cult, and this tradition was passed on to the Lombards.

 There is uncertainty about the location of the original magic tree, but most records say it is somewhere around the Ponte Leproso, which crosses the Sabato river on the outskirts of town.
-There isn’t much evidence of witches in Benevento, but I’m sure an inventive person could come up with an interesting tour down to the river, stopping at some spooky sites, that many curious tourists would be happy to pay for!
+There isn’t much evidence of witches in Benevento, but I’m sure an inventive person could come up with an interesting tour down to the river, stopping at some eerie sites, that many curious tourists would be happy to pay for.

 When you are in Benevento, it is worth stopping off at Caffe Strega on Corso Garibaldi.
-Here you can try the liqueur, buy a bottle or confectionary flavoured with it, or even try a Strega ice cream.
+Here you can try the liqueur, buy a bottle or confectionery flavoured with it, or even try a Strega ice cream.
 Enjoy darlings!